-Throughout the region, the Company controls an exploration portfolio of 18 projects totalling over 3,012 square miles (780,000 hectares) and has a land position that rivals the combined holdings of established uranium producing giants Cameco Corporation and Areva The largest of these projects is the NW Manitoba Project, located just east of the Saskatchewan-Manitoba provincial border.
+Throughout the region, the Company controls an exploration portfolio of 21 projects totalling over 2,930 square miles (759,000 hectares) and has a land position that rivals the combined holdings of established uranium producing giants Cameco Corporation and Areva The largest of these projects is the NW Manitoba Project, located just east of the Saskatchewan-Manitoba provincial border.
 In 2012, the Company re-started exploration at the NW Manitoba project, after waiting since 2007 for the Manitoba government approvals related to community consultation.
 In early 2012, the Company completed an operating MOU with the local community and geophysics work and target definition started in March 2012.
-At the current time, the Company is in consultation with various groups to fund a work program in the summer or winter under a joint venture basis.
+At the current time, the Company has optioned the project to MPVC Inc. MPVC Inc. may earn an 80% interest in the project by carrying out a three stage \$11.6 million exploration program (see section 2.2.3).

-In addition, CanAlaska is the operator of a Joint Venture with the Fond Du Lac Denesuline community over an area which covers the historic Fond Du Lac uranium deposit, and where the Company has extended the target area to the east, with a new drill intercept of 40.4 metres grading 0.32% uranium.
+In addition, CanAlaska is the operator of a Joint Venture with the Fond Du Lac Denesuline community over an area which covers the historic Fond Du Lac uranium deposit, and where the Company has extended the target area to the east, with a drill intercept of 40.4 metres grading 0.32% uranium